 U DDB/4 Yorkshire Naturalists’ Trust and Spurn Management Committee

 Access to unrestricted material will be granted to any accredited reader.
-However, access to some of the material in this collection is restricted under the terms of the Data Protection Act.
-Access to material closed under DPA may be accessible for research, according to the exemptions set out within the DPA.
+However, access to some of the material in this collection is restricted under the terms of data protection legislation.
+Access to material closed under GDPR may be accessible for research.

-Any enquiries relating to research access, please contact the University Archivist Simon Wilson firstname.lastname@example.org for further information.
+For any enquiries relating to research access, please contact the University Archives team.

 Is there other material relating to George de Boer and his work?

 There is a wide range of related archival material at the History Centre.
 The catalogue contains an extensive list of some of these, but includes the organisations he worked with, Second World War material with post-war town planning, school records and local history information.